 Abigail is leading the development

 of plankton indicators for the first UK-wide assessment of marine biodiversity.
 These indicators are used to monitor the health of the marine eco-system through understanding how environmental changes influence plankton distribution and community composition.
 This work is in direct response to policymakers' needs and the plankton indicators have been adopted by UK and European governments to inform marine management strategies, including the UK Government’s 25 Year Environment Plan.
 She has been a key champion for bringing together the UK’s plankton scientists into a tight-knit, collaborative community, ensuring their science achieves the greatest impact.
+In April 2021, she contributed to The Parliamentary Office of Science and Technology (POST) Horizon scanning for 'Rebuilding marine biodiversity'.

 The person behind the pioneer